murchie85/CSHARP_TournamentApp/README.md

 - Random ordering.
 - Texting as bonus feature.

-## DATA DESIGN
+## Data Design

+ This process gets us thinking about classes which this will be.
  Best to do architecture design on paper or draw.io etc.

 **Team**